richardkmichael/carrierwave-activerecord/README.md

 can be used.
 For the usage in a non-rails environment ensure that the datatabase connection is ready before starting to store files with an uploader.

+### How to get files back from the db

+The gem assumes that there is a service that is responsible to handle web requests for the files in the db.
+The Service should be able to handle a HTTP request like this:

+GET /files/images/sample.png HTTP/1.1

+The path of the files is composed of two parts:

+* the downloader_path_prefix for routing issues
+* and the storage_path of the file

+The downloader_path_prefix can be configured with the downloader_path_prefix option available to CarrierWave::Uploader::Base

+TODO Example

+It defaults to "/files".

+The storage path is a property of each file in th db.
+It is build from the store path and the filename.

 ## Contributing

 1. Fork it